Andrew Griffiths (politician): Sexual misconduct allegations

 On 14 July 2018, the Sunday Mirror reported that Griffiths had sent up to 2,000 sexually explicit texts in a three-week period to two of his female constituents.
 In response to this, he resigned from his ministerial position and he was suspended by the Conservative Party.
 He had previously been accused of inappropriate touching and bullying of a Conservative borough councillor and the bullying of the leader of another council as well as his former campaign manager.

-In November 2018, during an interview with The Sunday Times, Griffiths reported that he planned to kill himself after the sexual misconduct allegations came to light.
+In November 2018, during an interview with The Sunday Times, Griffiths claimed that he had planned to kill himself after the sexual misconduct allegations came to light.
 During the same interview, Griffiths said that the texts that he had sent to the women were "the result of my mental breakdown" following a "battle with my own mental health".
 He disclosed that he had a long history of mental health problems resulting from being allegedly abused at the age of eight by a fifteen-year-old boy.

 On 12 December 2018, Griffiths had the Conservative whip restored, ending his suspension from the party.
 His reinstation was widely criticised for being announced hours before a confidence vote in Conservative leader Theresa May, making Griffiths eligible to participate.

 On 8 September 2019, Griffiths was cleared of breaching the House of Commons' code of conduct by the parliamentary standards watchdog as it could not find any evidence that he sent messages while carrying out parliamentary activities.

+In December 2021, it was revealed that a Family Court judge had ruled that Griffiths had repeatedly raped and sexually assaulted his then wife.

 Personal life

-Griffiths married Kate Kniveton in 2013, the two have one daughter born in April 2018.
+Griffiths married Kate Kniveton in 2013, and the two had a daughter in April 2018.
 They separated in 2018 and subsequently divorced.

-In 2019 Griffiths brought a Family Court case seeking improved visitation rights to his daughter.
-Kate Griffiths objected and testified that her husband had subjected her to repeated rape and physical and sexual abuse.
-In November 2020 the judge accepted her testimony and ruled in her favour.
-(This was a civil case where the burden of proof is on balance of probabilities, as opposed to a criminal case where a guilty verdict would require no reasonable doubt.)
-Family Court cases are usually secret, but Kate Griffiths waived her right to anonymity and in December 2021 the Court of Appeal ruled that public interest was served by making an exception.
+In 2019, Griffiths applied to the Family Court wanting more contact with his daughter.
+Kate Griffiths objected, and gave evidence that her husband had subjected her to repeated physical and sexual abuse including rape.
+In November 2020 the judge accepted her evidence and ruled in her favour.

+Family Court cases are usually confidential, but Kate Griffiths waived her right to anonymity and in December 2021 the Court of Appeal ruled that public interest was served by making an exception.